-The most easterly of the Windward Islands, Barbados is 21 miles wide by 14 miles long.
+The most easterly of the Windward Islands, Barbados, is 21 miles wide by 14 miles long.
 It is a place to calm the senses, wade in the clear Caribbean waters or bask in the sunshine on the sandy beaches.
 A destination that people return to year after year for the remarkable atmosphere.
 Barbados is an ideal introduction to the West Indies.
-The contrast of the island’s green interior with its plentiful flora and fauna, west coast palm fringed beaches, hotels and fine restaurants and the rugged eastern Atlantic side make it a fascinating place to visit and sample the Caribbean lifestyle.
+The contrast of the island’s green interior with its plentiful flora and fauna, west coast palm-fringed beaches, hotels and fine restaurants and the rugged eastern Atlantic side make it a fascinating place to visit and sample the Caribbean lifestyle.

-Barbados West Coast is home to some of the Caribbean’s best known hotels and resorts and is the playground of the rich and famous.
-The beaches, activities and amenities are exceptional and in high season in particular attract large numbers of visitors.
+Barbados’ West Coast is home to some of the Caribbean’s best-known hotels and resorts and is the playground of the rich and famous.
+The beaches, activities and amenities are exceptional and, in high season in particular, attract large numbers of visitors.
 To escape the crowds travel to the quieter north or explore the more rugged Atlantic east coast.
-We can even help you combine both in a two centre holiday.
+We can even help you combine both in a two-centre holiday.

-- Approximately 8 hours 45 minutes
+Flying Time: Approximately 8 hours 45 minutes

-- Barbados Dollar
+Currency: Barbados Dollar

 Activities: A Golfers paradise, tour a rum plant, sail aboard a catamaran, take a look at Bridgetown, visit the Botanical gardens or enjoy the views from Gun Hill Signal Station.